-Synchrotron radiation facilities, are particle accelerators where electrons are accelerated to near the speed of light.
+Synchrotron radiation facilities function as particle accelerator light sources, where electrons are accelerated to near the speed of light.
 As these electrons traverse magnetic fields, typically generated by insertion devices or bending magnets, they produce exceptionally bright light known as synchrotron light.
 This intense electromagnetic radiation, particularly in the X-ray spectrum, is subsequently utilized for the detailed study of matter.
-Approximately 70 synchrotron light sources are operational worldwide, some of which are indicated in Figure 1.1.
-This global distribution of such facilities underscores the significant utility of synchrotron light for the scientific community.
+Approximately 70 synchrotron light sources are operational worldwide, with prominent facilities illustrated in Figure 1.1.
+The global distribution underscores the significant utility of synchrotron light for the scientific community.